Home Loan With Unpaid Collection Accounts Mortgage Guidelines

 - They also believe that by paying unpaid collection accounts will increase their credit scores and improve their overall credit profile

-- Home buyers can qualify for home loan with unpaid collection accounts
+- Homebuyers can qualify for a home loan with unpaid collection accounts

 - However, this is not the case and by taking the above actions in paying off unpaid collection accounts, they are probably ruining their chances in getting a mortgage loan approval

-Most people do not realize that paying off an old collection accounts will drop their credit scores.
+Most people do not realize that paying off an old collection account will drop their credit scores.